Honda F engine: F22C1

-This engine was a reworked version of the F20C, having a new rod stroke ratio and the redline was dropped to 8,000 rpm to produce better low end torque.
-The camshafts were also revised along with valve spring and retainers.
-All these changes increased the peak torque by 6%, however the power output stayed the same.
+This engine was a reworked version of the F20C with a new rod/stroke ratio and more displacement thanks to a longer stroke.
+Consequently, the redline was dropped to 8,000rpm.
+The camshafts were revised along with valve springs and retainers.
+The compression ratio also fell.
+All these changes resulted in improved low-end torque output but also raised the peak torque by 6%.
+Power output stayed the same.